Technologicat/mcpyrate/quasiquotes.md

 Our implementation of the quasiquote system closely follows the impressive, pioneering work that originally appeared in MacroPy.
-That source code, itself quite short, is full of creative ingenuity, at places unfortunately muddled by the first-gen nature of the system.
+That source code, itself quite short, is full of creative ingenuity, although at places could be written more clearly, due to the first-generation nature of the system.

-Since `mcpyrate` is a third-gen system, we have actively attempted to make the best of lessons learned, to make the implementation as short and simple as reasonably possible.
+Since `mcpyrate` is a third-generation system, we have actively attempted to make the best of lessons learned, to make the implementation as short and simple as reasonably possible.
 We have liberally changed function and class names where this makes the code easier to understand.

 Our `h` operator is both simpler and more general than MacroPy's `hq[]`.
 By using uuids in the lookup keys, we avoid the whole-file lexical scan.

 We don't need to inject any additional imports.
 This makes the quasiquote system fully orthogonal to the rest of `mcpyrate`.
+(Well, almost; it uses `mcpyrate.core.global_bindings`.
+Still, although that was created for the use case of supporting `h[]` on macro names, in principle it's a generic core feature.)

 Because `mcpyrate` transforms `from module import macros, ...` (after collecting macro definitions) into `import module`, we can just refer to our internal stuff (including the stdlib `ast` module) as attributes of the module `mcpyrate.quotes`.
 We feel this is the "better way" that source code comments in MacroPy's `quotes.py` suggested must surely exist.

 We allow capturing the value of any expr, not just identifiers.
 However, we also take a somewhat different approach, in that we don't even pretend to capture